 In a physical side-by-side comparison, the Dékor – Plus and the Ubbi are more visually appealing than the other models we tested.
-They are colorful – both models offer several color options to match your nursery scheme – and have sleek, modern shapes that seem more likely to blend into a well-designed nursery than the other models.
-The Munchkin – STEP and the Diaper Genie – Essentials are solidly middle-of-the-road design-wise, with their tall, bright white plastic exteriors.
+They are colorful — both models offer several color options to match your nursery scheme — and have sleek, modern shapes that seem more likely to blend into a well-designed nursery than the other models.
+Diaper Genie has taken a step in a different direction with the new Expressions update to the budget-friendly Essentials model: you start with a plain plastic pail, but you can add spandex slip covers in five different patterns.
+The Munchkin – STEP is solidly middle-of-the-road design-wise, with their tall, bright white plastic exteriors.
 The Baby Trend – Diaper Champ Deluxe has a large blue (or pink) handle that adds an interesting visual element, but overall doesn’t either blend in or stand out in a stylish way.
 And the Safety 1st – Easy Saver simply looks like a plain, rather small trash can, not particularly appealing on any level beyond practicality.

 In our hands-on testing, we rated each diaper pail for odor containment, ease of one-handed operation and simplicity of changing the liner.
 We also considered each one’s effectiveness at keeping the kids out, its diaper capacity and how they stacked up to one another in a price comparison.